tboneATL/covid-19-response/README.md

 ### Browse files above or go to the latest we're using [here](https://github.com/tboneATL/covid-19-response/tree/master/shield-designs-for-3d-printing#latest)

 ---
+### Apr 2 - Thu

+Tatiana picked up 90 kits for Tanner.
+Feeling like production is going well but lots of people with questions, so need to update the web page to be more comprehensive.
+More later...

+---
 ### Apr 1 - Wed

 Optimized even more the process and design..
 Basically both printers running stacks of 20 each in about 10 hours, so roughly 80-90 per day.
 Quality is good overall , but the PETG stacking isn't as clean as the PLA and takes more post-processing.